You have Questions and we have all the Answers in the FAQ LINK.

 Some of those important variables to consider are : COST, LOCATION, COACHING, COMPETITIVE MAKEUP OF CLUB, USE OF DEPTH CHART, PLAYER NUMBERS, PHILOSOPHY AND MISSION OF CLUB, INTEGRITY OF CLUB, LONGEVITY OF CLUB, FOCUS ON COLLEGE PLACEMENT OF PLAYERS BY CLUB, RELATIONSHIP OF CLUB WITH COLLEGE COACHES, TOURNAMENTS, PRACTICES, FRIENDSHIPS, ALLIANCE AFFILIATION and so much more.
 As you start to gather answers to these Questions, you will decide what is most Important to you as a player and Family because ultimately, your Commitment of Time, Money and Energy effects the entire Family and not just the player.

-WHY PLAY FOR DUKE'S LACROSSE CLUB OVER OTHER CLUB TEAMS?
+WHY PLAY FOR THE DUKE'S LACROSSE CLUB OVER OTHER CLUB PROGRAMS?

 Duke's Lacrosse Club was started in 1998 and has a Rich HISTORY and TRADITION OF EXCELLENCE Unmatched by any other Club Team in America.
 Duke's players are Unique because they are apart of a Special FAMILY of Players and People that wear their Duke's PRIDE as a Badge of Honor both on and off the Field so that it translates to EXCELLENCE as a PLAYER on the Field and EXCELLENCE as a PERSON in the Classroom and in their School, Church, Community and most especially at Home with Family off the Field.